micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_microros_config/index.md

 ## Micro-ROS configuration.

-On the previous console execute the next commands:
+In the same console as before, run the commands:
 ```bash
 cd firmware/NuttX
 make menuconfig